michaelJava69/deliotte/README.md

 ```
+To do

 Please note that sections/modules buidling the edge lambdas and acm and Route53 have been commented out becuase ran out of ACM allocations.
+Optimize cloudfront to serve parts of world required for cost savings [at pricecing 100 at mo]
+Get the python accessible through API DNS URL and eventually Domain address after adding a mapping to cloudfront and Route53
+Lots of other things